AndenOw/CSV-Editor/README.md

 ### Contact

-For any questions or feedback, feel free to contact us at andenowens@gmail.com.
+Feel free to contact me at andenowens@gmail.com.